ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 #### From _Colonial Times (Hobart, Tas. : 1828 - 1857)_

 #### 1845-09-19 &middot; Hobart, Tasmania

 <table style="width: 100%;"><tr><td style="width: 50%">

-Times and Tasmanian ;-&quot; Never inquire
-thou of the printer for tho news ; foi
-behold it is his duty at tho ap-pointed
 time to give it unto theo without
 asking.
 It is not fit that thou shouldst
 ask of him who is tho author of an